Waxing Crescent on

 Moon after descending node

-6 days after descending node on 22 January 2020 at 20:31 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 6 February 2020 at 08:59 in ♋ Cancer.
+6 days after descending node on 22 January 2020 at 20:31 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 6 February 2020 at 08:59 in ♋ Cancer.

 Moon after southern standstill

-6 days since the previous standstill on 23 January 2020 at 03:37 in ♑ Capricorn when the Moon has reached South declination of ∠-23.225°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠23.268° at the point of next northern standstill on 6 February 2020 at 16:10 in ♋ Cancer.
+6 days since the last southern standstill on 23 January 2020 at 03:37 in ♑ Capricorn when the Moon has reached South declination of ∠-23.225° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠23.268° at the point of next northern standstill on 6 February 2020 at 16:10 in ♋ Cancer.

 Syzygy in 10 days